Labour Market in Belarus: the Demand for Workers is Increasing

 Skewed Labour Market

 Although the labour market is starting to recover from the financial crisis of 2011, it contains the same diseases it had before the crisis.
 The state-run economy, with its inadequate assignment of the financial and labour resources across sectors, dissuades employees from using their full potential.
-It limits their professional growth and as a consequence, the growth of the manufacturing and production in the country.
+It limits their professional growth and as a consequence, the growth of the manufacturing and production in the country, read about the flir one gen 3 to start your next adventure !

 While many sectors of the economy require more workers, some of them are facing a rather different problem, as they need to lay off many of their employees to improve competitiveness.
 For one thing, Belarus needs more construction workers, as many of them have moved to Russia where work was readily available and wages were higher.